voorhoede/plek/website/docs/guide/getting-started.md

 # Getting started

 ## Continuous integration
-Plek runs from a continuous integration (CI) service as a CLI in the form of a Node.js package.
-From there the commit context and files are used to deploy.
-Check out the supported CI services with configuration examples.
+Plek runs from a continuous integration (CI) service as a command line tool (CLI).
+Plek uses the environment variables and files available in the CI to deploy and integrate.

 ## Installation
 ### GitHub
-First enable Plek to integrate with GitHub by installing the GitHub app from the [GitHub app page](https://github.com/apps/plek).
-Make sure to give access to the repository you intend to deploy.
+To integrate Plek with GitHub install the [Plek GitHub app](https://github.com/apps/plek).

 ### CLI
-The Plek CLI is provided as an npm package.
-When the project uses Node.js and npm the recommended way to include Plek is by installing it as a development dependency with `npm install -D plek`.
+`npx plek` will run the Plek CLI as it is a npm package.
+When your project uses Node.js the recommended way to include Plek is by installing it as a development dependency with `npm install -D plek`.
 This way the version is pinned and the module can be cached by the CI service.
-Alternatively install Plek globally during the CI tasks to get a specific version range: `npm install --global plek@1` or skip installation and only use `npx` before each command.
+Alternatively use the latest version and skip installation by only using `npx plek`.

 ### CI service
-The way to run the Plek CLI for each commit is different for each service, following are supported CI services examples.

 ::: tip NOTE
-At the moment Node.js version 8 or higher is required to run the CLI.
+Node.js version 8 or higher is required to run the CLI.
 :::
+Where and when to run Plek is up to you.
+Following are two minimal examples showing how to run Plek for each commit using the ZEIT Now service.

 #### [Travis CI](https://travis-ci.com/)
 ```yaml